 No measurable improvements or construction would occur under Alternative 1 and no change to current park operations would be necessary.
 Under the No Action Alternative, park staff would continue to minimally maintain buildings in the Mission 66 maintenance yard.
 SRM staff and facilities would remain in place as they presently exist.
 Under this alternative, maintenance costs are expected to increase over time, albeit slowly, as buildings age.
 Overall operational costs are expected to remain stable or slowly increase, as adjusted for inflation.
-Therefore, impacts to park operations under Alternative 1 would be adverse negligible long term.
+An exception to this would be one-time costs associated with installation of a new roof, for example.
+Therefore, impacts to park operations under Alternative 1 would be adverse negligible to minor long term.